 Anaheim is a popular tourist destination that is most well known for Disneyland.
 For the last several years, the city has worked to blend the old and the new and create a place for tourists and locals to be proud of and combine numerous tourist attractions to that list.

 Anaheim comes from humble beginnings however, the city was founded by 50 German families in 1857 and was incorporated in 1876 to Los Angeles County.
 Anaheim comes from the German phrase, “home by the river,” which refers to the Santa Ana River.
 Originally an agricultural town, Anaheim stayed that way until 1955 when the city welcomed Disneyland and tourists flocked to town.

 Anaheim has a rich athletics culture and none as memorable as Angel Stadium.
 Anaheim welcomed their first major league sport in 1966 with the Angels.
 This baseball stadium has been home to the Angels since day one and is now the fourth oldest active MLB stadium in the league.

 The Big A is a California landmark which can be found on the eastern point of the parking lot.
 Sitting at 230-feet tall, the Angel Stadium “A” is a symbol of a win and the catch phrase, “Light That Baby Up.”
-The halo atop of the A is a symbol of a win but is also a historical landmark.
+The halo atop of the A is also a historical landmark.
 The A halo symbolizes greatness from the Angels.
 Not only have the Angels played here, so did the Rams from 1980 to 1994, the Long Beach 49ers from 1977 to 1982, and Cal State Fullerton from 1970-71 and 1983 just to name a few.
 This is sure to be a hit with the whole family for a baseball game and the history the stadium holds.

 Inside the former Sunkist citrus packing house, is a fully renovated food hall.
 Originally built in 1919, the citrus packing house was restored and repurposed after falling into disarray and reopened in 2014 to serve the community artisan eats.
 The Packing District is made up of the Anaheim Packing House and Packard Building, Farmers Park as well as the newest addition, the MAKE building.